Teacher - Upper School English

 A movie is being made about your life.
 Who would they cast to play you?

-Fun facts your students might find surprising:
+Fun fact your students might not know about you/might find surprising:

 “When I grow up, I want to be…”